githubrecipes/recipes/README.md

 I'll eventually add something that minimizes the CSS in the github action before committing to pages repo.

 ## TODO
-1. Minimize css for committing to pages repo
+1. Minimize CSS for committing to pages repo
+2. Favicon/icon for github recipes
-2. Github action to build PR files so people can preview what it will look like
+3. Github action to build PR files so people can preview what it will look like
-3. Metadata system
+4. Metadata system
-4. Twitter posting when new item added.
+5. Twitter posting when new item added.
+6. Main index page
+7. Titles on index pages!
+8. Back links
+9. "up in the file tree" links
+    IE clicking this on the pecan pie page brings you back to desserts
+10. View source function on each web page